Constellation-Labs/euclid-development-environment/README.md

 - Ansible: This directory contains Ansible configurations used for configuring and deploying to remote hosts.

 ### Scripts
-Thats the "home" of hydra script, here you'll find the `hydra` and `hydra-update` scripts
+Thats the "home" of hydra script, here you'll find the `hydra` and `hydra-update` scripts.

 ### Source
-Here is the home of the local codebase, this directories will be filled in ways you build the containers.
+Here is the home of the local codebase and required files for each layer.

-Example: let's say that you'll build the container `metagraph-l0` (it will be explained better below, don't worry), on the directory `source/metagraph-l0` will be created one folder with the local codebase of the `metagraph-l0` node

-The example above applies to the other containers: `metagraph-l1-currency`, `dag-l1`, `global-l0`
+- `global-l0/genesis`: In this directory, you can provide the custom `genesis.csv` file.
+This file will contains the initial balances for addresses on global-l0 layer.
+- `metagraph-l0/genesis`: In this directory, you can provide the custom `genesis.csv` file.
+This file will contains the initial balances for addresses on metagraph-l0 layer.

-Inside the source folder, we also have the sub-directory `p12-files`.
-In this directory, you can provide the custom `.p12` files.
+- `p12-files`: In this directory, you can provide the custom `.p12` files.
 This directory already comes with some examples, but they can be overwritten/removes to your own files.
+- `project`: In this directory, you can provide your custom metagraph project.

-### hydra.cfg
+### euclid.json
 Here is the hydra configuration file, there you can set the `p12` file names and your GITHUB_TOKEN.
 It's required to fill the GitHub token here to run the `hydra` script

 ## Hydra scripts options